-- 6. In accordance with section 74(1) of the 1989 Act, Councils must review and determine the level of Mayoral and Councillor allowances within six months of a general election or by 30 June, whichever is later. - 7.
-A Mayor or a Deputy Mayor is not entitled to receive an allowance as a Councillor that exceeds the amount specified in the relevant Determinisation of the Victorian Independent Remuneration Tribunal and Improving Parliamentary Standards Act 2019.
+- 6. In accordance with section 74(1) of the 1989 Act, Councils must review and determine the level of Mayoral and Councillor allowance within six months of the general election of by 30 June, whichever is later. - 7.
+A Mayor or a Deputy Mayor is not entitled to receive an allowance as Councillor that exceeds the amount specified in the relevant Determinisation of the Victorian Remuneration Tribunal and Improving Parliamentary Standards Act 2019.